aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-tls-file-provided/README.md

 ## Restoring Communication with the Green Color Teller

-We can restore communication by changing the `certificateChain` in the backend group to be `ca_1_ca_2_bundle.pem`.
+We can restore communication by changing the certificate chain in the backend group to be `ca_1_ca_2_bundle.pem`.
 This contains both the public certificates for CA 1 and CA 2, which will instruct Envoy to accept certificates signed by both CA 1 and CA 2.

 - To update the mesh such that the virtual gateway trusts CA 1 and CA 2, we will provision another deployment.